ckeditor/ckeditor5/docs/getting-started/quick-start.md

 CDN is an alternative method of running CKEditor&nbsp;5 that you can start using in just a few steps.

 You have two options to choose from.
-You can either use ES Modules build with imports similar to the npm setup or UMD build with global variable.
-The former is more modern, but the latter has better compatibility with older development environments.
+You can either use an ES Modules build with imports similar to the npm setup or UMD build with global variable.
+The former is more modern, but the latter offers better compatibility with older development environments.

 ### CDN with imports